AKL - Auckland, New Zealand

 Transport options explained honestly

 Rideshares like Uber operate at Auckland Airport.
 You pick them up from designated rideshare areas in the car park.
-Expect to pay NZD 45-80 to the city centre, though surge pricing during peak times can push this higher.
+The app quotes you a price before you accept, which is the only reliable number available — surge pricing during peak times and late at night can move it a long way.

 Pre-booked transfers offer a fixed price and a driver waiting with your name.
 Useful if you want certainty on cost and do not want to navigate public transport after a long flight.
-Prices typically range from NZD 80-130 for a sedan to the city centre.
+You are quoted the price when you book.

 Rental cars are available from the terminal.
 Auckland is a driving city, so if you plan to explore beyond the centre, renting makes sense.
 Drive on the left.